by Joe Casey

 One of the greatest gifts I ever received came from my mother.
 My grandfather was the Fire Chief in my hometown north of Boston and I spent a lot of time at the main firehouse.
 Right across the street was our public library.
 Since hanging out too long at the firehouse was probably dangerous, my mother took me to the library frequently from a very young age.
 It opened up a whole new world.
 It gave me a love of reading that continues to this day.

-This year, I am grateful for the opportunity to talk with authors on our podcast The Retirement Conversation.
-Their insights are meaningful gifts to us at Retirement Wisdom and to our audience.
+I am grateful for the opportunity to talk with authors on our podcast The Retirement Conversation.
+Their insights are gifts to us at Retirement Wisdom and to our audience.
 Here’s Retirement Wisdom’s guide to selecting a more meaningful retirement gift

 by Alan Castel

 Some people believe that learning stopped with their formal education.
 Yet many others continue to seek education and personal growth throughout their lives.
 If you know someone in that camp, they’ll benefit from this book by a retired Princeton University professor.
 Nell Painter is a distinguished scholar and author, who returned to school to pursue art in later life.
 She first returned for a Bachelor’s and then continued on to earn an MFA.
 Her gripping story is an inspiring read on imagination and resilience.
 (Her advice to listeners on our podcast is to start small and take a course in something you’ve always been interested in).
 Dr. Painter’s book was also one of six named as one of the six best books on Aging Well in 2018 by The Wall Street Journal.

 by Nell Painter

 It’s funny, but the benefits of work – beyond a paycheck – can be taken for granted.
 Transitioning to retirement can highlight their absence and lead to a search for ways to replace some of them, such as purpose and meaning.